World leaders gather in Egypt for signing of Gaza ceasefire deal

 “Gaza’s reconstruction also requires that it be demilitarised,” Trump said in his remarks.

+But later on Monday, Trump and the leaders of Qatar, Egypt and Turkiye released a joint statement emphasising equality between Israelis and Palestinians.

+“We seek tolerance, dignity, and equal opportunity for every person, ensuring this region is a place where all can pursue their aspirations in peace, security, and economic prosperity, regardless of race, faith, or ethnicity,” the statement said.

-Leaders from the region such as Egyptian President Abdel Fattah el-Sisi praised Trump at the summit, but warned that only the creation of a Palestinian state could offer a durable end to the conflict.
+Separately leaders from the region such as Egyptian President Abdel Fattah el-Sisi praised Trump at the summit, but warned that only the creation of a Palestinian state could offer a durable end to the conflict.

 “Egypt reasserts along with its brotherly Arab and Muslim nations that peace remains our strategic choice, and that the experiences have shown over the past decades that this choice can only be established upon justice and equality in rights,” he said.